djcas9/komanda/README.md

 # WTF are script codes?

 Not a developer?
-No worries, It's stil a great client!
+No worries, it's still a great client!

 * Themeable
 * Clean & Simple UI